RaulCaroMoreno/web-test-framework/README.md

 # Configuration
 Under resources/regression.properties you can choose:

-1. The URL of the Selenium HUB in order to execute.
+1. The URL of the Selenium HUB in order to execute parallel tests.
 By default port 4444  example: http:/localhost:4444/wd/hub
 2. Which browser You want to use: edge, firefox or chrome
 3. Url of the site you want to test.
 For example: https://www.saucedemo.com/